skotkjerra/Inklusio--Website/posts/webinar-understanding-the-new-accessibility-requirements-in-banking.md

 ---
-title: "Webinar: New accessibility requirements in banking"
+title: "Webinar: Understanding the new accessibility requirements in banking"
 date: 2024-04-16T08:47:59.655Z
 author: Inklusio
 summary: >